Skip to main content

 Step 4: Route Billable Traffic

-Once a customer has a connection, generate forward tokens scoped to their connection and meter.
+Once a customer has completed checkout, generate forward tokens scoped to their customer ID and meter.
 Every request made with this token is tracked and billed against their subscription:

-// Get the connection (from your database, or list them)
+// Get the customer (from your database, or list them)

 // Generate a forward token for this customer